turingschool/mod-0-curriculum/back-end/methods.md

 ## Defining Our Own Methods

 The methods we've used up until now were built into the Ruby language.
-Those are great and you will use them heavily and regularly as a developer.
-And, there will also be times when you need to write your own method to solve a unique problem in the application you are building or maintaining.
+Those are great and you will use them regularly as a developer.
+There will also be times when you need to write your own method to solve a unique problem in the application you are building or maintaining.

 ### Syntax for Defining a Method